unixorn/awesome-zsh-plugins/README.md

 * [mysql.plugin.zsh](https://github.com/voronkovich/mysql.plugin.zsh) - Adds some functions for dealing with mysql.
 * [nice-exit-code](https://github.com/bric3/nice-exit-code) - Maps exit status code to human readable string.
 * [node.plugin.zsh](https://github.com/srijanshetty/node.plugin.zsh) - Srijan Shetty's nodejs plugin for zsh with caching of nvm completions and autoloading of nvm if present.
+* [nodenv.plugin.zsh](https://github.com/jsahlen/nodenv.plugin.zsh) - Auto-load nodenv and its completions into the shell.
 * [noreallyjustfuckingstopalready](https://github.com/eventi/noreallyjustfuckingstopalready) - OS X users know the pain of trying to figure out what command actually flushes the DNS cache on their version of OS X, and this plugin makes that annoyance go away.
 * [nvm-auto-use](https://github.com/tomsquest/nvm-auto-use.zsh) - calls `nvm use` automatically whenever you enter a directory that contains an `.nvmrc` file with a string telling nvm which node to use
 * [nvm-auto](https://github.com/dijitalmunky/nvm-auto) - Aims to alleviate needing to type `nvm use` as much as possible, especially if you often switch between versions of node.js and use `.nvmrc` files in your project to manage what version of node your project needs